bjmorgan/py-sc-fermi/paper/paper.md

 # Acknowledgements

-The authors are grateful for feature requests and user testing from Seán Kavanagh, Joe Willis, and Jiayi Cen.
+The authors are grateful for feature requests and user testing from Seán Kavanagh, Joe Willis, and Jiayi Cen, Sabrine, and Lavan.

 # References